ibm-cloud-docs/openwhisk/pkg_obstorage.md

 | --- | --- | --- |
 | `/whisk.system/cos` | Package | This package contains the `/whisk.system/cos/changes` feed. |
 | `/whisk.system/cos/changes` | Feed | This feed responds to changes to an {{site.data.keyword.cos_full_notm}} bucket and fires a {{site.data.keyword.openwhisk_short}} trigger.
 When you create a trigger using this feed, you can specify [these parameters](#pkg_obstorage_ev_ch_ref_trig) using the `--param` flag. |
-{: caption="Table 2. /whisk.system/cos package parameters" caption-side="bottom"}
+{: caption="Table 2. cos package parameters" caption-side="bottom"}

 #### {{site.data.keyword.cos_full_notm}} trigger parameters
 {: #pkg_obstorage_ev_ch_ref_trig}